DariusKa1/Dropdown/README.md

 - ES6
 - Typescript
 - Standard CRA Eslint rules must be followed
-- All components must be written as functional components instead of Class components
+- All components must be written as functional components

 ## Naming conventions
 - Component's names should be written using pascal case. i.e. `Dropdown.tsx`, `DropdownItem.tsx`